manigandham/serilog-sinks-googlecloudlogging/README.md

 #### GCP authentication:

-This library uses the [`Google-Cloud-Dotnet`](https://googlecloudplatform.github.io/google-cloud-dotnet/) libraries which authenticate using the default service account on the machine.
+This library uses the [`Google-Cloud-Dotnet`](https://googlecloudplatform.github.io/google-cloud-dotnet/) libraries which authenticate using the [Application Default Credentials](https://cloud.google.com/docs/authentication/production#providing_credentials_to_your_application) found on the host.
 This is automatic on GCE VMs or you can use the [`gcloud`](https://cloud.google.com/sdk/) SDK to authenticate manually.
 The service account must have the [`Logs Writer`](https://cloud.google.com/logging/docs/access-control) permission to send logs.

 ## Sink Options